matthiasroder/genAITextEditor/README.md

 - The prompt used for transformation is editable directly in the web interface.
 This allows you to experiment with different prompts to achieve various text transformation outcomes.

 5. **Get AI Feedback**
 - Click in the yellow textarea to receive feedback on the current version of your text.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.
+6. **Save text**
+- You can save the current version of generated text by giving it a name and press "Download.
+- add ".txt" to the filename for convenience.
+-

 ## Copyright